readingcapital/readingcapital.github.io/volume-1/index.md

 provisionally, in a society where producers deny each other the means to satisfy their needs.
 The desire and need arises for money.
 The *hoarder* pursues this interest by not engaging in consumption, she becomes richer by denying herself consumption – she does not really get richer.
-Money in a hoard is not money, as it is withdrawn from circulation, social power without society.
+Money's power is to access social wealth on the market, but the hoarder withholds it from circulation.

 The present absence of money ought not to hinder business.
 Commodity owners may replace actual payment of money with promises of payment (which again may circulate).
-The money used to pay out such a promise of payment is a *means of payment*: it does not circulate commodities but satisfy a demand of payment.
+The money used to pay out such a promise of payment is a *means of payment*: it does not circulate commodities but satisfies a demand of payment.
 In the end only very little actual money may change hands because opposing demands may cancel each other out.
 However, when the process does not run smoothly (crisis), hard cash is demanded.

 On the world market where money represents truly abstract wealth and where money is *world money* actual gold is required to settle accounts.
 No coin or promise